william-h-oliver/astrolink/README.md

 ... and that's it, AstroLink has found the hierarchical clustering structure of `P`!

-### Visualising the Estimated Density Field of the Input Data
+### Visualising the estimated density field of the input data
 For low-dimensional input data, like we have in this example, it is then possible to visualise the estimated density field by plotting the input data and colouring it by the `logRho` attribute.

 ```